 The role of interleukin-1 blockers such as anakinra in the development of new primary malignancy is unknown.
 In clinical trials, the number of lymphoma cases among 5,300 patients with rheumatoid arthritis treated with anakinra was 0.12 per 100 patient-years.
 The rate is 3.6-fold higher than the expected rate for the general population, based upon the National Cancer Institute's Surveillance Epidemiology and End Results database.
 In addition to lymphoma, 37 other cancers were observed including breast, melanoma, respiratory system, and digestive system.

 Decreases in neutrophil count and neutropenia have been reported with anakinra therapy.
 Neutrophil counts should be checked before anakinra receipt, every month for 3 months, and quarterly after that for a period up to 1 year.
+There are limited data regarding the effects of anakinra on neutrophil counts in patients with COVID-19; therefore, assess neutrophil counts prior to starting anakinra treatment for COVID-19 and monitor for neutropenia according to current clinical practices.

 Anakinra is an immunosuppressant and treatment with immunosuppressants may result in an increased risk of cancer.
 The impact of anakinra on the development of a new primary malignancy is unknown, but malignancies were observed in clinical studies.
 Consider the risks and benefits of anakinra before initiation in patients with a history of neoplastic disease.
 Also, consider the risk and benefits of anakinra continuation in patients who develop a malignancy.